kleeloy/Azure-Cloud-Web-Application-/README.md

-# Wordpress on Azure (using Bitnami)
+# Creating A Web Application Using Azure
-The files for this repository were used to create a blog web application.
+The files for this repository were used to create a blog web application and securing with a SCL certification

-# Setting Up The Virtual Machine
+# Your Web Application
-Start by creating a resource, search for Wordpress (by Bitnami)
+Enter the URL for the web application that you created: https://kenyettassecurityblog.azurewebsites.net/

 ![BLOG_IMAGE_1](https://github.com/kleeloy/Project-1/blob/main/Diagrams/Github%20set%20up%20wordpress.png)

 Creat a new name for this resource and remember which location you use, Review and create.